smgv/etherjs-tutorial/ChapterOne/Readme.md

 Creates a new random HDNodeWallet using the available cryptographic random source.

-## How to get the created Wallet Public Address and Private Key?
+## How to get the created Wallet Address and Private Key?

 ```javascript
 wallet.address; // '0x..'